The-OpenROAD-Project/OpenROAD/doc/Logger.md

 ord::report should be used instead of ‘puts’ so that all output is logged.

-Calls the the previously defined functions ord::warn and ord::error with a single message argument report with tool ID “UKN” and message ID 0000.
+Calls to the Tcl functions ord::warn and ord::error with a single message argument report with tool ID “UKN” and message ID 0000.

 Tools '#include openroad/Logger.h' that defines the logger API.
 Logger functions require an instance of the Logger class as the first argument.
 The Logger instance is owned by the OpenRoad instance.
 Each tool should retrieve the logger instance in the tool init function called after the tool make function by the OpenRoad application.